SoloVid/Thy/docs/language-design.md

 #### Affordances

-`that` refers to the returned value from the function call of immediately preceding line.
+`that` refers to the returned value from the function call of immediately preceding line and functionally inlines that call.
-It effectively inlines that call unless `that` is used twice in the same line.
+If `that` is specified multiple times in a single call, n `that`s refer to the preceding n calls in the same order.
-`that` results in a compile error if the preceding line is not just a function call (e.g. assignment or start of block).
+`that` results in a compile error if the preceding line is not just a function call (e.g. assignment).
-Because binary operations are so common, `beforeThat` is provided to go one more line back.

 ### Encourage Good Programming Practices